Special Guests & Events for the Month of November 2019

 Zumba – Lunes a las 5:30pm

-Books ‘n’ Bites – Wednesday March 14th, 5:00 – 6:30pm
+Books ‘n’ Bites – Every second Wednesday of the month @ 5:00 pm

 We will be taking pictures and recording video from time to time during programs.
 If you don’t want to be photographed or recorded, please let us know, and we will do our best to protect your privacy.
 If you do consent, the photos and video taken may be used on press releases, or on the library’s website and/or social media sites.